Bedrock02/tech-blog/posts/counter-button-of-doom.md

 ```

 ##### What is happening here
-1. We updated the `countDown` method to take in another function called `getCounter`, instead of the `counter` which was of type `number`.
+1. `countDown` now takes in another function called `getCounter`, instead of the `counter` which was of type `number`.
-2. We used `getCounter` to fetch the current value of `counter`.
+2. `getCounter` is now used to fetch the current value of `counter`.
-3. In our component `getCounter` acts as a getter function that retrieves the value of `counter`.
+3. In our component, `getCounter` acts as a getter function that retrieves the value of `counter`.

 ##### Why It Is Wrong: Old References
 When the state of a react component updates, it gets re-rendered.
 During that re-rendering process functions are re-initialized.
 Therefore, when the state gets updated, `getCounter` is now an entirely new function.